 Interest and necessity drive further developments in homomorphic encryption

 “When looking at the current state of homomorphic encryption (HE), it is important to understand where we were just over a decade ago,” says Panagiotis Rizomiliotis, Assistant Professor at Harokopio University in Athens, Greece.
-It was just 2009 that Craig Gentry demonstrated how HE could be implemented based on the theorydeveloped by Dertouzos, Rivest and Adleman in 1978.
+It was just 2009 that Craig Gentry demonstrated how HE could be implemented based on the theory developed by Dertouzos, Rivest and Adleman in 1978.

 The performance of homomorphic encryption is becoming 10 times faster every two years.
 This is due to the increased interest and investment in this technology, and it also helps many organizations meet stringent regulatory compliance requirements around personal and sensitive data protection.
-Hence, many technology institutions, like DARPA, and technology companies like Microsoft and Intel are investing heavily because they realize the benefits HE has for the academia, law enforcement, and society as a whole.
+Hence, many technology institutions, like DARPA, and technology companies like Microsoft and Intel are investing heavily because they realize the benefits HE has for academia, law enforcement, and society as a whole.

 Survivors of sexual assault can use a database maintained by the organization Callisto to record their information and that of their attacker, including the latter's name, address, and contact information (such as social media handles and phone numbers).
 The information is encrypted to safeguard it from tampering.
 If two victims name the same culprit, however, the system recognizes a match and notifies the respective attorney through email.
-The name of one of the surviving individuals are given to each of the attorneys (but not the name of the perpetrator).
+The name of one of the surviving individuals is given to each of the attorneys (but not the name of the perpetrator).
 The attorneys then get in touch with the survivors to inform them of the match and offer their services as case coordinators if the survivors decide to take legal action.
 In a nutshell, Callisto provides a new level of anonymity to sexual assault victims by letting them check to see if their abuser is a repeat offender without having to reveal their own identities to the authorities.

 “Survivors can find it healing to know they are not the only one.
 They don’t feel it is their fault,” says Tracy DeTomasi, Callisto CEO.
 And there is strength in numbers.
 “Maybe one person doesn’t have a case, but two people do.”